Falcon-Heavy (Tesla Roadster)

 Falcon-9 is a liquid fueled orbital launch vehicle for medium to heavy sized missions, which was developed at SpaceX (Space Exploration Technologies Corp.).
 It is technologically based on the Falcon-1 launch vehicle.
 Both stages are Kerosene / LOX fueled.

 The first stage, which will be reusable after recovery by powered landing, is to be powered by 9 of the SpaceX built Merlin-1C engines with regenerative cooling.
 The upper stage will use a single Merlin engine and will also be reusable.
 The Falcon-Heavy is offered with a 5.2 m fairing.

 High inclination launches will launch from Vandenberg AFB.
 Launch site for low inclination launches is the former Shuttle pad at Cape Canaveral, LC-39A.
-An additional launch site near Brownsville, Texas, is also under consideration.
+An additional launch site at Boca Chica near Brownsville, Texas, was also under construction, but this site has in 2018 been dedicated for the Starship development.

-The first flight for a Falcon-Heavy was originally planned for 2014 from Vandenberg, but has been moved to Cape Canveral in 2015, eventually delayed to early 2018.
+The first flight for a Falcon-Heavy was originally planned for 2014 from Vandenberg, but has been moved to Cape Canaveral in 2015, eventually delayed to early 2018.
+All further Falcon Heavy flights are Falcon-Heavy (Block 5) versions.

 |Version||Strap-On||Stage 1||Stage 2|